bnaman50/user_engagement_regression/README.md

 ### Training
 `bash run_train.sh`
 <br /><br />
 It will create a `lightning_logs` directory in your current directory.
 Each run will have its own fine-tuned model and the tensorboard plots.
+You can also check the path of the best model in the logs file

 ### Testing
 Change the model path in `run_test.sh` after training or use it as it is to test on already fine-tuned model.